sickgreg/OpenIPC-40MHz-for-8812AU-airside-and-radxa/readme.md

 ***40MHz channels for 8812AU cards***

-If anyone wants to try 40MHz channels they can replace their `/usr/bin/wifibroadcast` script on their openIPC camera with this one (rename it to `wifibroadcast` after copying it to cam.
+If anyone wants to try 40MHz channels they can replace their `/usr/bin/wifibroadcast` script on their openIPC camera with this one (rename it to `wifibroadcast` after copying it to cam and make it executable.
 I named it that way so i know what it is), which will set the adapter to 40MHz upon loading the driver.
 It's a bit of a hack.
 Just restore the old file to go back.

 Also change `/etc/wfb.conf` to include bandwidth=40